 Resident Wi-fi Policy

-Help Keep the UMaine Wireless Network (tempest) Stable for Everyone
+Help Keep the UMaine Wireless Network Stable for Everyone

-Using your own wireless router actually degrades the performance of the University’s wireless network (tempest):
+Using your own wireless router actually degrades the performance of the University’s wireless network:

-- Tempest is most reliable when interference is minimized so no other “rogue” access points (use of personal wireless routers) is essential
+- Our networks are most reliable when interference is minimized so no other “rogue” access points (use of personal wireless routers) is essential

 - Unmanaged wireless routers compete for available radio spectrum